Skip to main content

 Facility Accessibility

 The Playhouse is fully equipped to accommodate patrons with mobility impairments in both theatres.
+In addition, transfer seats are available in Moe and Jack’s Place – The Rouse Theatre.
+Accessible seating for wheelchairs and transfer seats are subject to availability and should be requested at the time of ticket reservation.
 A curbside drop-off area offers direct access to the street level Box Office, lobby and elevator to the second level.

 Large Print Programs and Digital Programs